 By Joe Lanane • LMA Contributor

-The pandemic is proving to be a perfect time for Oregon-based Pamplin Media Group to dust off a long-anticipated but never-executed investigative project.
-The community newspaper chain has compiled state data confirming education achievement gaps between Latino and white students, and now they have an investigative reporting stipend from Local Media Foundation to continue their work.
+The pandemic proved to be a perfect time for Oregon-based Pamplin Media Group to dust off a long-anticipated but never-executed investigative project.
+The community newspaper chain compiled state data confirming education achievement gaps between Latino and white students, and received an investigative reporting stipend from Local Media Foundation to continue their work.

 “It was always a project to do next month,” Pamplin Media Group Executive Editor John Schrag said.
 “I just never made it a priority.
 When COVID hit, I said, ‘Let’s reach for the stars.’”